Dikshant441/AI-Planet-Assignment-fronted/README.md

 ##  Instructions on How to Run/Start the Project on a Local Server

-1. Clone the repo : Go to the root folder
+1. Clone the repo or download Zip file : Go to the root folder
    ```sh
    git clone https://github.com/Dikshant441/AI-Planet-Assignment-fronteng.git
    ```